Onestroke1/Telco-Churn/README.md

 ## Telco-Churn
-This is a project to predict Telco customer churn.
+This is a project to better understand and predict Telco customer churn.
 Since I work for a telecommunications company, I thought this particular project would be an interesting analysis of customer churn.

 ## Hardware Requirement
 This project does not require any special hardware to run.
 It should run fine on any modern day CPU.